Edward Corbett (politician): Political career

-By 1868 Corbett was a Justice of the Peace (J.P.) for Shropshire, and a Deputy Lieutenant of Shropshire.
+By 1868 Corbett was a justice of the peace (J.P.) for Shropshire, and a deputy lieutenant of Shropshire.

 He was elected at the 1868 general election as an MP for South Shropshire, having expressed confidence in Disraeli and promised voters "to resist to the utmost of his power Mr. Gladstone's attempt to uproot and destroy the Protestant Church".
 Corbett was re-elected in 1874.
 When he resigned his seat on 7 August 1877, by taking the post of Steward of the Chiltern Hundreds, the announcement was described by The Times newspaper as "sudden".

 Personal life

 In 1842 Corbett married Elizabeth Anne Theresa, the daughter of Robert Sholl and had five sons and eight daughters.

 His eldest son, also named Edward Corbett (1843–1917), in April 1881 unsuccessfully contested a by-election in Northampton as a Conservative after the Liberal MP Charles Bradlaugh was unseated when he voted in the Commons before taking the Oath of Allegiance (he insisted on the right to affirm instead).
-Bradlaugh was again expelled from the Commons the following year, and Corbett junior again stood in the resulting by-election.
+Bradlaugh was again expelled from the Commons the following year, and Corbett junior again stood in the resulting by-election on 4 March 1882.
 Addressing a public meeting from the balcony of the Angel Hotel in Northampton on 23 February, he told the crowd that this was not an ordinary electoral contest, but a battle of principles.
 He hoped that the result would be to spare the House of Commons from the "disgreceful scenes" which had taken place over Bradlaugh's refusal to take the oath.
-Bradlaugh was re-elected on 4 March 1882 and Edward Corbett junior never again stood for parliament.
+However Bradlaugh was re-elected with Edward Corbett junior again failing to defeat him.
+Corbett junior never stood for parliament again.